HRT | Hormone Replacement Therapy | Glengarry private

-In women who started HRT below the age of 60 there were fewer heart attacks, fewer deaths & fewer fractures.
+In women who started HRT at the right time, there were fewer heart attacks, fewer deaths & fewer fractures.
 The additional risk of breast cancer of 1% is no more than the breast cancer risk of being overweight or drinking wine.

 We are experienced in all menopausal matters